nomeata/rec-def-pearl/pearl/aec/README.md

     *Main> canThrow2 example4
     True

-The file `program-analysis-hatafun.hs` contains the example from Appendix D.1 using Hatafun.

 The files `dominators.hs` and `minesweeper.hs` contain further example without comments; they accompany blog posts that you can google for, if you want (but this will deanonymize the authors).

+The file `program-analysis-hatafun.hs` contains the example from Appendix D.1 using Hatafun; load it using `ghci program-analysis-hatafun.hs` from the home directory.

+The directory `program-analysis-datafun` contains the example from Appendix D.2.
+A snapshot of the `datafun` dependency is vendored in that directory.
+To play around with the example, enter that directory and run `cabal repl`, this loads the definitions in `Example.hs`, in particular `removeCatch` and some examples.

 ### Building the artifact VM